The Limbaugh Institute for Advanced Conservative Studies, a thrill and a delight.

 This is John.

-Greetings and welcome to the EIB network.
+Greetings and welcome to the EIB Network.

 Hello.

-Hey, how you doing, Russ?
+Hey, how are you doing, Rush?

 Fine, sir.

-You know, you're you're talking about taxes.
+You know, you're talking about taxes.

 Now, here's the problem that I have.

-We gotta define terms here.
+Now, we got to define terms here.

-Fake fake callers.
+Fake callers.

 What do you mean fake callers?

-Well well, what I mean by fake callers is this.
+Well, what I mean by fake callers is this.

-Well, if if everyone was paying their fair share of taxes, Rush, there would be no need to raise taxes.
+Well, if everyone was paying their fair share of taxes, Rush, there would be no need to raise taxes.

 What is that?